nuhro/Intersection-Problem/README.md

 (Explain possible extension to the above models)
 (Code / Projects Reports of the previous year)

-1. Luka Pi˘skorec, Simon Soller. <i>The effectiveness of signalisation and the priority to the right simulated with Cellular Automata</i>.
+1. Luka Piškorec, Simon Soller. <i>The effectiveness of signalisation and the priority to the right simulated with Cellular Automata</i>.
 2009.
 2. Nicola Bellomo, Christian Dogbe. <i>On the Modeling of Traffic and Crowds: A Survey of Models, Speculations, and Perspectives</i>.
 Society for Industrial and Applied Mathematics, 2011.
+3. Elmar Brockfeld, Robert Barlovic, Andreas Schadschneider, Michael Schreckenberg: <i>Optimizing traffic lights in a cellular automaton model for city traffic</i>.
+Physical Review E, Volume 64, 2001.
+4. Tony Wood, Bastian Bücheler. <i>Traffic Flow Comparison of Roundabouts and Crossroads</i>.
+2010
+5. Dominik Eugster, Roman Fuchs. <i>Comparison of single-lane and two-lane roundabouts</i>.
+2010

 Extensions: two-lane model, Schreckenberg-model